MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/role-based-access-control.md

-description: This article describes role-based access control in Kusto in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 03/21/2023
+description: This article describes role-based access control in Kusto in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 05/22/2023
 ---
 # Azure Data Explorer role-based access control

 Azure Data Explorer uses a role-based access control (RBAC) model in which [principals](/azure/data-explorer/kusto/management/access-control/referencing-security-principals) get access to resources based on their assigned roles.
 Roles are defined for a specific cluster, database, table, external table, materialized view, or function.
 When defined for a cluster, the role applies to all databases in the cluster.
 When defined for a database, the role applies to all entities in the database.

-ARM permissions, such as being a subscription owner or a cluster owner, grant access to resources in the control plane.
-To access data within Azure Data Explorer, the separate data plane permissions described in this document are required.
+Azure Resource Manager (ARM) permissions, such as being a subscription owner or a cluster owner, grant access to resources in the control plane.
+However, to access data within Azure Data Explorer, you need the data plane permissions outlined in this document.
+Data plane permissions are separate from control plane permissions and specifically govern operations within Azure Data Explorer resources.

+> [!NOTE]
+> ARM permissions are required actions in the control plane.
+For example, to delete an Azure Data Explorer database, you must have at least **Contributor** permissions on the Azure Data Explorer cluster.
+To assign ARM permissions, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 ## Roles and permissions